michaelbarton/flux-balance-analysis-toolbox/helpers/README.markdown

+### setup.example.m

+An example of a file to set common parameters for using the COBRA toolbox.

 ### setLimitingExchange.m

 Sets the specific reaction to have a lower boundary flux of -1, sets all other exchange fluxes to have a lower reaction boundary flux of -1000.
 This effectively sets the specified reaction to be the limiting.